-Objectives: Projected Start and End Dates Type of Activity and Funding Source Update Status 4.1 Review results of the Older Adult Needs Assessment to determine the needs of the County's multi-cultural and diverse older adult communities and identify gaps in care and services, currently offered by all stakeholders to the 55 and older population.
-July 1, 2024 - June 30 2028 Admin.
-Source Funding New 4.2 The Office on Aging will continue to play an active role on the County's Master Plan for Aging Planning Team and assist with guiding coordination with County departments on crafting and developing the County's Master Plan for Aging.
-July 1, 2024 - June 30 2028 Admin.
-Source Funding New
+Objec stives: Projected Start and End Dates Type of Activity and Funding Source Update Status 4.1 The OoA in a collaborative effort with participating county agencies will review results of the Older Adult Needs Assessment to determine the needs of the County's multi-cultural and diverse older adult communities and identify gaps in care and services.
+July 1, 2024 - June 30 2025 Admin.
+4.2 The OoA will continue to play an active role in the development of the County's Master Plan for Aging Planning Team.
+July 1, 2024 - June 30 2025 Admin.